July 20: Women's race!

 Trekking in Vágar: Sørvágsvatn, Trælanípa, Gásadalur, and Múlafossur Waterfall

-Today we explorethe island of Vágar, starting from the village of Miðvágur and walking along the shores of Sørvágsvatn, the largest lake in the Faroe Islands.
-We will then continue uphill to the Trælanípa cliff, a famous viewpoint.
+Today we explore theisland of Vágar, starting from the village of Miðvágur and walking along the shores of Sørvágsvatn, the largest lake in the Faroe Islands.
+We will then continue uphill to the Trælanípa cliff, the famous viewpoint.
 After the hike, we will move on to Gásadalur, a tiny village known for being home to one of the symbolic images of the Faroe Islands: the Múlafossur waterfall.
-In this area, with a little luck and at the right time of year, we will also be able to observe puffins, the colorful seabirds that have become the emblem of the archipelago, up close.
+In this area, with a little luck and in the right seasons, we can also observe puffins up close, the colorful seabirds that have become the emblem of the archipelago.
 The order of activities may vary depending on the needs and schedules of the Faroese public transport network.

 Route info: 3 hours, elevation gain 100 m